zachmccabe/zachmccabe.github.io/_briars/briars.md

 <figure class="kaoPUSH">
 <img style="width:1250px; max-width:100%;" src="https://www.zachmccabe.com/assets/viz/graph-1250x538-opti.png" alt="Trying to graph picture IPTC metadata as part of my Briars project" />
 <figcaption>
-Graphing picture IPTC metadata as part of my Briars project using ExifTool and Obsidian.
-Since this project is already organized using plaintext files, I briefly experimented with using note taking app Obsidian in my workflow.
-First, I used ExifTool to capture and then print photo metadata and captions as markdown files.
-Then, those text files were brought into Obsidian.
+Graphing picture keywords as part of my Briars project using Obsidian graph view and ExifTool.
+This graph shows pictures as white dots, clustering around keywords (green dots) that I had previously assigned to each image.
 </figcaption>
 </figure>

+I briefly experimented with using Obsidian, a plaintext note taking app, in my workflow: First, I used ExifTool to capture and then print photo metadata to specially-formatted markdown files.
+Then, those text files were brought into Obsidian.
+The app has a graph view tool that can display links between notes and user-defined metadata tags.
+Being able to link tags, plaintext notes and image files together is something I'd love to incorporate into the backend of the project.
+I'm still experimenting with Obsidian but right now it is not one of my core tools.